 🔪 Instructions:

-PREP: Preheat oven to 350°F. Lightly grease a 9×13 baking dish and set aside.
+PREP: Preheat oven to 350°F. Lightly grease a 9×13 baking dish with a non stick spray and set aside.

-Step 1: In a large mixing bowl, beat together crushed pineapple (juices included) and the dry cake mix.
+Step 1: In a large mixing bowl on low speed, beat together crushed pineapple (juices included) and the box of angel food cake mix.

 Step 2: Beat until fluffy and fully combined (1-2 minutes).

-Step 3: Transfer the cake batter to the baking dish, spreading evenly.
+Step 3: Pour batter into the baking dish, spreading evenly.

 Step 4: Bake for 25-30 minutes, until the cake is golden brown.
 The cake is so light, it may wobble just slightly, but should not have raw batter inside.
-You can test with a toothpick to ensure just a few crumbs stick to the toothpick and there is no wet batter.
+For best results, you can test with a toothpick to ensure just a few crumbs stick to the toothpick and there is no wet batter.
 Remove from oven and allow to cool completely.

-Step 5: Whip heavy cream until soft peaks form.
+Step 5: In a large bowl on medium speed, whip heavy cream until soft peaks form.
 Add powdered sugar and continue whipping until whipped cream has stiff peaks.

 Step 6: Spread whipped cream over the cooled cake.
 Garnish with pineapple slices.
 Slice into pieces and serve.

-To avoid tearing or compressing the cake when cutting it, I recommend using a serrated or bread knife with a longer blade when slicing the pineapple angel food cake.
+Pro Tip – To avoid tearing or compressing the cake when cutting it, I recommend using a serrated knife or bread knife with a longer blade when slicing the pineapple angel food cake.

 - If you plan to freeze the cake or leftovers, using Cool Whip as a topping instead of freshly whipped cream is recommended, as it will maintain its texture better after thawing.
 Using Cool Whip for the topping is also a great option for ease of preparation.
 You’ll need one 8 oz tub of Cool Whip.

-- If you grease the pan, only do so lightly, as the batter needs to cling to the sides of the pan to rise properly.
+- Do not grease the pan as the batter needs to cling to the sides of the pan to rise properly.

 - Don’t overmix the batter, or the cake will become dense instead of light and airy.